Technology Assurance Group

 2. Improved Client Retention

 When clients see the value you bring to their business quarter after quarter, they're more likely to remain loyal.
-QBRs provide a platform to showcase your impact and address any concerns proactively.
+SBRs provide a platform to showcase your impact and address any concerns proactively.

 3. Increased Upsell Opportunities